 Everything used in the kitchen is carefully sourced and suppliers proudly credited on the menu include Comeragh Mountain Lamb, Hereford beef along with local pork and free range chicken.
 Dishes suitable for coeliacs and vegetarians are highlighted too.

 The lunch menu is quite short but appealing, offering a selection of starters, open sandwiches and panini - an enjoyable example is a flaky pastry tart of Ardsallagh goat’s cheese, roast tomatoes and basil, which is available as starter or main course.

 Sunday lunch is a more extensive affair, with half a dozen choices each for both starters and main courses – and not the usual traditional roasts either, although there is some concession in, for example, a dish like slow-cooked topside of Hereford beef with red wine gravy, or herb-roasted free range chicken with a mushroom jus.

-Dinner offers a choice of eight starters – perhaps mussels in a cider, bacon and cream sauce with fresh herbs or natural smoked haddock chowder with poached egg.
-You might follow this with slow roast belly of Fenor farm pork on sautéed potatoes with roasting and sage jus, or pan roasted cod on basil mash with overnight tomatoes.
+Dinner offers a choice of eight starters – perhaps a classic chicken liver pate with toasted focaccia bread and onion jam giving it a contemporary lift, or barbecued salmon with pickled cucumber crème fraiche.
+You might follow this with succulent slow roast belly of Pinegrove farm pork on sautéed potatoes with roasting and sage jus, or a handsome free-range chicken, mushroom and tarragon pie with puff pastry lid.